JASON WALSMAN

 • Resources

-I use theory and data to integrate across scales from immune molecules to ecological communities.
+I use theory and data to integrate across scales from immune molecules to ecological communities for questions ranging from conservation to human health.
 I address key, ecological questions of individual heterogeneity and eco-evolutionary dynamics.
 I bring the same principles of quantitative skills and empirical grounding to my mentoring and teaching.

 Picture